Subscribe to the CT4F Newsletter to stay informed!

 What is “conversion therapy” and why am I hearing it discussed so much lately?

-Conversion therapy refers to any effort to change a person’s sexual orientation or “gender identity.”
-It goes by “change efforts” in some places.
+Conversion therapy refers to any effort to change a person's sexual orientation or how they see themselves.
+It goes by "change efforts" in some places.
 There are no verified claims that conversion therapy can make someone not be transgender, but practitioners say otherwise, preying on parents who they know are desperate for guidance.

-For many Christian parents, the decision to seek help when a child comes out as transgender or questioning isn’t made lightly.
-It’s made out of love — and fear.
-Parents are promised that programs rooted in “faith” or “healing” will bring peace to our families.
+For many Christian parents, the decision to seek help when a child comes out as transgender or questioning isn't made lightly.
+It's made out of love, and fear.
+Parents are promised that programs rooted in "faith" or "healing" will bring peace to their families.
 Instead, countless parents say those promises left them with heartbreak that will never fully heal.

-Dusty Farr, a mother in Oklahoma, says the pressure to send her son to “therapy first” nearly destroyed their bond.
+Dusty Farr, a father in Oklahoma, says the pressure to send his son to “therapy first” nearly destroyed their bond.
 “We were told it was the only way to keep him safe and faithful.
 It did the opposite.
 It broke his spirit.”

 A Christian mother raising her family in Alaska looks back with regret at having believed that sending her teenage daughter Lillian to a residential treatment center for conversion therapy would “fix” things.
 The Lennon family has never fully healed, she said.

-Another mother, Paulette Trimmer, whose daughter barely survived her conversion therapy experience, urged our justice system to protect families from making the same mistake.
+Another mother, Paulette Trimmer, whose son barely survived his conversion therapy experience, urged the Court to protect families from making the same mistake.

 “We thought we were choosing faith,” she said.
 “But faith would have chosen love.”